-The Board of Directors is also responsible for designing, implementing, and maintaining the Group's internal control system, which provides the ultimate oversight for PolyPeptide's strategy, operations and finances.
+The Board of Directors is also responsible for designing, implementing and maintaining the Group's internal control system, which provides the ultimate oversight for PolyPeptide's strategy, operations and finances.
+Importantly, the internal control system aims to ensure the integrity and completeness of accounting, to provide timely and reliable financial reporting, and to prevent, minimize and identify errors and irregularities in the financial statements.
 The Audit and Risk Committee supports the Board of Directors through the assessment of the adequacy and effectiveness of the Group's internal and prudential systems and controls in respect of both financial and non-financial risks, including through discussions with and reviewing reports from the external auditor, internal officers and management.
 PolyPeptide's internal control system is structured to ensure the correct disclosure and adequate coverage of control over all Group activities, with particular attention on areas considered potentially at risk.
 The external auditor confirms the existence of the internal control system in connection with the year-end audit.

 According to the Organizational Regulations, the CFO, in cooperation with the CEO, ensures good financial governance, overseeing all financial planning, budgeting (short- and mid-term), reporting and risk management activities.
 Furthermore, the CFO leads the implementation of systems and procedures to seek compliance with regulatory requirements for financial information, reporting, disclosure requirements and internal control.
 The CFO and the Audit and Risk Committee regularly evaluate the risks of material misstatements in the consolidated financial statements and assess if the risks are reduced to an acceptable level by established and planned mitigating controls and processes.
-Significant risks are also continuously discussed in the meetings of the Executive Committee and the Audit and Risk Committee, which both take place on a regular basis.
-In 2022, the Audit and Risk Committee focused on six key areas of internal controls, specifically (i) revenue, (ii) inventories, (iii) payroll, (iv) property, plant and equipment, (v) financial reporting and closing processes and (vi) valuation of participations.
-During the course of 2022, the Audit and Risk Committee, together with the CFO and members of the finance team, evaluated key risks of financial misstatements in the identified key areas together with mitigating controls / processes currently in place, all of which were reviewed by the external auditor.
+Significant risks are also continuously discussed in the meetings of the Executive Committee, the PolyPeptide Management Committee and the Audit and Risk Committee, which all take place on a regular basis.
+In 2023, the Audit and Risk Committee focused on six key areas of internal controls, specifically (i) revenue, (ii) inventories, (iii) payroll, (iv) property, plant and equipment, (v) financial reporting and closing processes and (vi) valuation of participations.
+During the course of 2023, the Audit and Risk Committee, together with the CFO and members of the finance team, evaluated key risks of financial misstatements in the identified key areas together with mitigating controls / processes currently in place, all of which were reviewed by the external auditor.
 In addition, improvement suggestions are submitted by the external auditor on a yearly basis, which are implemented by management in the following year.